USEPA/EPATADA/README.md

 3. Again, download the installer, click through the prompts, and accept the defaults.

-Note: If you are an EPA employee, please follow the directions here instead of the instructions above: <https://work.epa.gov/software/r-software>.

 ## Open-Source Code Policy

 Effective August 8, 2016, the [OMB Mandate: M-16-21; Federal Source Code Policy: Achieving Efficiency, Transparency, and Innovation through Reusable and Open Source Software](https://obamawhitehouse.archives.gov/sites/default/files/omb/memoranda/2016/m_16_21.pdf) applies to new custom-developed code created or procured by EPA consistent with the scope and applicability requirements of Office of Management and Budget's (OMB's) Federal Source Code Policy.
 In general, it states that all new custom-developed code by Federal Agencies should be made available and reusable as open-source code.